Badachro, near GairlochGuest Rating

 The modern kitchen has a separate dining area, which is probably where most meals will be taken for reasons of sheer convenience.
 For special meals the separate dining room, with a piano and a wood burning stove, also gives the opportunity for the party to spread out for different activities.
 Also on this level are a pretty double bedroom and a wet room with a bath and shower.

 Upstairs there are two further bedrooms, a double and a twin (with beds that can be pushed together to make a double) and a shower room and WC.
 The bedrooms are all simply but pleasantly furnished and having bathroom facilities upstairs and down makes for maximum practicality.
+There is also an additional Z-bed available by prior arrangement.

 Outside there is parking right at the door and an extensive enclosed grassed garden (with furniture and BBQ) with stunning loch views beyond it.
-The chalet in the garden is available for secure storage for bikes and other equipment.
+The chalet in the garden is available for secure storage of bikes and other equipment.

 This region will need no introduction to climbers and walkers, as the famous mountains of Torridon, such as Stac Pollaidh and the Coigach are close by.